nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf52/gs.rst

             nRF Connect for Mobile - Text shown in the log

+.. testing_dk_end

-If you have a dongle or a second Nordic Semiconductor DK, you can test the application :ref:`using a computer <nrf52_computer_testing>` instead of using this process.
+If you have a dongle or a second Nordic Semiconductor DK, you can test the sample :ref:`using a computer <nrf52_computer_testing>` instead of using this process.

 Next steps
 **********